 (Other angles were shot using a mechanical horse, and an elevator set.)

 The hotel has a rooftop lounge which actually revolves.
-It's called the Bona Vista Lounge, and is located on the hotel's top (35th) floor.
+It's called the Bona Vista Lounge, and is located on the hotel's 34th floor.
 This restaurant was the setting for the 1980's TV sitcom, "It's a Living" (which starred Ann Jillian and Crystal Bernard as waitresses), and the revolving lounge was also seen in "In the Line of Fire."
-As you might expect, the lounge offers a great view of the city below, as does the hotel's other restaurant, the "LA Prime."
+As you might expect, the lounge offers a great view of the city below, as does the hotel's other restaurant, the 35th floor "LA Prime."

 Unfortunately, the hotel's interior can't quite match its dramatic exterior.